The Ultimate 7 Day Greece Itinerary

 Start your second day in Athens with a visit to the Hellenic Parliament to see the Changing of the Guard, a hugely elaborate, one-of-a-kind spectacle.
 Afterwards, head to Panepistimiou Street and Stadiou Street for some shopping.
 Want to blow your budget at the city’s high end boutiques?
 Voukourestiou Street is the perfect place for it.
 Next up, a little more history.
 The National Archaeological Museum is the second most important museum in Athens, the place to immerse yourself in the world of the ancient Greeks.
 If a rumbling belly transports you back to the present, Monastiraki and Plaka are the best neighbourhoods for trying some Greek cuisine.
-Grab a gyros and head to the National Garden, a great place for some quick R&R. Continue the R&R at this upscale Plum home near the city.
+Grab some gyros and head to the National Garden, a great place for some quick R&R.

 No Greece itinerary would be complete without some island hopping.
 If you want to party with the cool kids, head to Mykonos.
 If wild parties aren’t your scene, we recommend going straight to Naxos.
 Naxos is best for history, outdoor adventures and local cuisine.
 Start at the Old Town, a maze of alleyways packed with souvenir shops, boutiques, bars and tavernas.
-Above the Old Town is the 13th century citadel and is a historical site worth exploring.
-Naxos has some of the best beaches in Greece, and Agios Prokopios beach and Plaka beach are the best spots to enjoy the turquoise waters and golden sands.
-If you need to get out of the sun a bit, head into the hills to Vallindras Kitron Distillery.
+Above the Old Town is the 13th-century citadel and is a historical site worth exploring.
+Naxos has some of the best beaches in Greece, with Agios Prokopios beach and Plaka beach the best spots to enjoy the turquoise waters and golden sands.
+If you need to get out of the sun for a bit, head into the hills to Vallindras Kitron Distillery.
 Kitron is a liqueur distinct to Naxos, made from the fruit and leaves of the citron tree.
 See how it’s made the old school way and sample a few shots.
-Careful when making your way back down.
+Be careful when making your way back down though.

 On day five, head to Santorini.
 Once you set eyes on it, it makes sense why this is one of Greece’s most popular islands for couples.
 There’s plenty of romantic things to do here, from volcano hikes and boat tours, to wineries and delicious food.
 A must-see is Red Beach.
 With its red sands (well done, Sherlock) and dramatic amber cliffs, it’s one of the most unique beaches in the world.
 One of Santorini’s most distinguishing features are the whitewashed caldera towns, spilling down the cliff sides like icing or bubbling champagne foam (yes please).
 Walk round Oia, Imerovigli, Firostefani and Fira to see these beautiful buildings up close.
 After that, you’ll need a drink so head to Sigalas Winery.
 One of many boutique wineries on the island, you can see how grapes are harvested using ancient techniques.

-The largest island in Greece, Crete has a bit of everything.
-It’s the birthplace of the oldest civilisation in Europe, the Minoans.
+Being the Greece's largest island, Crete has a bit of everything.
+It’s also the birthplace of the oldest civilisation in Europe, the Minoans.
 Explore the many Bronze Age archaeological sites across the island, including Knossos, a palace and its encompassing city.
-Crete is home to countless beaches, but Elafonisi beach is one of its finest.
-Famous for its pink sand, the lagoon has shallow, turquoise waters which are ideal for swimming.
+Crete is home to countless beaches, but Elafonisi beach is one of its finest - famous for its pink sand, the lagoon has shallow, turquoise waters which are ideal for swimming.
 Need to burn off all that baklava you’ve been having?
 Take on a 16km hike through the gorge-ous Samaria Gorge.
 Rethymno is Crete’s third largest city and has the best preserved Old Town on the island.
 Once behind walls, the city’s cobblestone alleys date back to the 14th century.
 Another city to visit is Chania, especially its old Venetian harbour which dates back to 1320.
-Nowadays it’s packed with bars, restaurants and shops, a great place to get a taste of local life.
+Nowadays it’s packed with bars, restaurants and shops - a great place to get a taste of local life.